Haroenv/to-pixels/README.md

 > convert images to pixelart and more

 * Ever wanted to upscae an image while keeping the pixel density?
-* Ever wanted to make a mosaic effect from an image`
+* Ever wanted to make a mosaic effect from an image?
 * Absolutely sick of square pixels?
-* In need of a generator that delivers, images, canvas, SVG or box-shadow versions
+* In need of a generator that delivers, images, canvas, SVG or box-shadow versions?

 > Pixels is here